vmware-labs/webassembly-language-runtimes/python/examples/README.md

 Docker+WASM uses the WasmEdge runtime internally.
 To leverage it we have packaged the python-3.11.1-wasmedge.wasm binary in a container image available as `ghcr.io/vmware-labs/python-wasm:3.11.1-wasmedge`.

+In case you need a WASI-compliant container that can run on other containerd runtimes, just use the `ghcr.io/vmware-labs/python-wasm:3.11.1` image.

 Here is an example of running the Python repl from this container image.
 As you can see from the output of the interactive session, the container includes only `python.wasm` and the standard libraries from `usr`.
 No base OS images, no extra environment variables, or any other clutter.

 ```shell-session